-7.5.
-Council developments
+6.5 Council developments

 The council is exempt from paying development contributions on any development (capital expenditure) for which development contributions are required.
 This avoids the possibility of collecting development contributions for one activity and using them to help fund another activity.
-However, any other council development may be liable for development contributions.
+However, any development undertaken by other local authorities may be liable for development contributions.

-7.6.
-Special assessments and private development agreements
+6.6 Special assessments and private development agreements